 About

-I am who I am because of the choices I made and the principles I stood for along the way.
+‘I am who I am because of the choices I made, the lessons I learnt and the principles I stood for along the way.
 We have to let our Spirit take us where we need to go.
-To keep lifting us up to where we belong, to be the light for others to follow’.
+To keep lifting us to where we know we belong, to be the light for others to follow’.

 I’d always wondered about life and how it’s pieced together.
 It was definitely a preoccupation and central to my own personality, one of sorting out.